chamber144/AMB-NET-TouchBar-Dashboard_and_Node_Tools/README.md

 Just disable unneeded functions by turning off their Triggers visibility in BetterTouchTool.

 The **Sheltered Bundles** function gives ATLAS node operators certainty of the Bundles held on their nodes harddrive.
-If you click this on the Touch Bar, it outputs a text in Terminal with the number of sheltered Bundles in the very last line.
+If you tap this on the Touch Bar, it outputs a text in Terminal with the number of sheltered Bundles in the very last line.

+**TimeServer** returns the connection to different ntp timeservers and its delay.
+I have this installed to be sure, my node has the correct time.
+You can install ntp simply by running the following.
+The last line is the same as in this function to query connection to timeservers:

+´sudo timedatectl set-ntp off
+timedatectl status
+sudo apt install ntp
+ntpq -p´